yoeran/e-missions.nl/src/pages/en/about.md

   A major reason why this is overlooked is the lack of a tangible relationship between digital behaviour and the related consequences.

   An email only becomes tangible when you print it and a streamed series is less tangible than a DVD box on the shelves.
 In fact, there ‘seems’ to be no raw materials used at all.
-Unfortunately, this thought is incorrect, because the increase in energy demand as a result of our digital behaviour is one of the fastest growing sectors in the world and will only grow faster for the foreseeable future.
+Unfortunately, this thought is incorrect, because the increase in energy demand as a result of our digital behaviour is one of the fastest growing energy consuming sectors in the world and will only grow faster for the foreseeable future.

   To experience your digital footprint, visit or book a Sensing Co2 tasting experience.
 To take action on your digital footprint or get inspired to realise digital innovations, visit the topics.
-To explore more insights, visit our resource section.
+To explore more insights, visit our resources section.
 body_main_text: >-
   ## Background of the project

-  On the web platform, we highlight a small portion of the bigger ecosystem influences of the digital footprint.
-Once calculating, you should track the whole energy chain, and also factors as the age, use and manufacturing of your device are of importance.
+  On this web platform, we highlight a small portion of a bigger ecosystem of impacts on the digital footprint.
+Once calculating, you should track the whole energy chain, and also factors as the age, use and manufacturing of your devices are of importance.
 This area is work in progress and new data and insights are gained on a continuous basis.
-This platform gives you the status of 2021.
+This platform gives you the status of 2022.

   E-missions is a digital platform to get insights and take action on your own ecological digital footprint.
 The goal here is to empower as many people as possible to adopt a sustainable internet mindset and empower them in their own internet use.
 What if a 'carbon tax' would be introduced for households- how will that influence the users digital behaviour?
 What if the eco-costs of digitisation will be taken into account for corporate carbon calculators?
 This project works on a method to taste and see the CO2 emissions as a result of digital behaviour.
 It plays with awareness and understanding of CO2 and how it should be part of our digital literacy.
-Let’s work towards an eco-friendly digital lifestyle.
+Let’s work together towards an eco-friendly digital lifestyle.

   ### Acknowledgement

   Sensing CO2 and E-missions is developed by Leanne Wijnsma and In4Art.